 Before moving to the mountains, I had no idea how to stay safe on winter roads, nor how to prepare my car for extreme cold, but I’ve learned some winter safety tips in the last nine years that I hope you too can benefit from.

-How do I prepare my car for winter?
+How to prepare car for winter

 When preparing your vehicle for the winter season, you have to keep a couple of things in mind.

-The first thing is to perform basic car maintenance.
+- Perform basic car maintenance.
 Make sure your vehicle is running optimally so it can withstand the harsh weather conditions.
 I recommend taking it to a trusted mechanic for a routine checkup where they can inspect your car battery and cables, the wear on your tire tread, the pressure of the tires, the lights, and all the liquid levels, including the antifreeze and oil.
 If your heater is not working, get that fixed as well, or buy a portable car heater.
 Complete this winter checkup a month before the snow arrives.

-Second, you have to prepare for the possibility of becoming stranded and/or becoming a good Samaritan by helping someone else who may be stranded.
+- Prepare for the possibility of becoming stranded and/or becoming a good Samaritan by helping someone else who may be stranded.
 It’s absolutely necessary to keep a kit in your car that is stocked with emergency supplies such as non-perishable food, water, tire chains, tools for signaling, jumper cables, and a first aid kit.
 Continue reading for the complete checklist of snowstorm survival kit essentials.

 What is the likelihood of getting stranded in a snowstorm?

 Before I answer this question, let’s look at some of the powerful winter storms that occurred in the last few years.

 Remember the Groundhog Day Blizzard of 2011?
 The massive pileup of cars stuck in the snow caused hundreds of Chicagoans to become stranded in their cars overnight.